 It is designed to incorporate both why and how to use they/them pronouns.
 It includes:

 - definitions and background information

 - an exercise for gender reflection

-While not all gender non-conforming or nonbinary individuals use gender neutral pronouns, becoming familiar with the use of pronouns and the concepts behind pronoun usage will create opportunities for more adroit dialogue and removes the burden of explanation from individual nonbinary people.
-This module will help you build understanding and skills that convey recognition and respect to the gender non-conforming people you encounter.
+Becoming familiar with the use of they/them pronouns and the concepts behind pronoun usage will create opportunities for more adroit dialogue and removes the burden of explanation from individuals who use they/them pronouns.
+This tutorial will help you build understanding and skills that convey recognition and respect when you encounter people who use gender neutral pronouns.

-To begin, click through to the next page – Definitions.
+To begin, click through to the next page – Identities.